jmgore75/PracticalML/RandomForests.md

 - Since they are based on decision trees, no preprocessing of features is necessary.
 - There are few parameters to tune and those parameters are very forgiving.
 Essentially it's just the maximum depth, number of features to sample, and the number of trees.
 - Training forests is an embarassingly parallel problem, and is typically quite fast.
 You can add or remove new trees to forests without retraining the existing trees.
-- Evaluation is also reasonably fast, although naturally slows with the depth and number of trees.
+Evaluation is also reasonably fast.
-- Like most ensembles, forests scale well both in training and runtime.

 Most importantly random forests work very well on a very large number of problems.
 In fact with random forests you can continue adding trees to improve your accuracy without danger of overfitting.
 This is because [bagging is most effective on unstable algorithms that overfit easily](http://statistics.berkeley.edu/sites/default/files/tech-reports/421.pdf)... and decision trees overfit more easily than just about anything.